 What if the patient is not capable of giving consent?

 - If the patient is not in a condition to express his consent, even if he is capable of giving permission, the following exceptions can be laid.

 - If the patient needs emergency treatment to save his life, but he is unconscious at the point, later, the reasons why treatment was necessary should be fully explained to him when he recovers.

 - If the patient needs an additional emergency procedure or treatment during an operation, the medical practitioner treating the patient has to give the unambiguous medical reason stating why it was unsafe to wait for the consent for the particular treatment.

 - If the person is suffering from a severe mental health condition and cannot give consent for the treatment for their mental health (under the Mental Health Act 1983), in this case, the consent for the treatment of unrelated physical conditions is required, which the patient can give despite his mental illness.

-- If the person has attempted suicide or self-harmed and needs the treatment for a severe mental health condition and is refusing treatment (under the Mental Health Act 1983), then the nearest relative or an approved social worker may make an application for the person to be forcibly kept in hospital for assessing the condition of the patient.
+- If the person has attempted suicide or self-harmed and needs the treatment for a severe mental health condition and is refusing treatment (under the Mental Health Act 1983), then the closest relative or an approved social worker may make an application for the person to be forcibly kept in hospital for assessing the condition of the patient.

 - If the patient is ill and lives in unhygienic condition (under the National Assistance Act 1948), they can be taken to a hygienic place without their consent.